RegardsOss/RegardsOss.github.io/_docs/microservice-core/jobs.md

   - microservice-core
 ---

-Jobs module allows to execute tasks in parallel on several microservices.

-Jobs module can be used by any microservice.
-When used, `t_job_info` and `t_job_parameters` tables are created into the microservice database/schema.

-The daemon `JobService` is launched to manage jobs, it permanently searches for jobs to execute following a priority provided by job submitter.

-To submit a job, it is necessary to create a `JobInfo` object containing informations about the job (ie. job parameters, job instantiation class, ...).
-`Job` instantiation class must implement `IJob` interface or better, inherit `AbstractJob` class.

-`Job` object is never manipulated by developers, only `JobInfo` is available. `JobInfo` contains job status and job informations such as percent completion, start and end dates...

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->